 We don’t talk about the product itself in technical terms but in a way that our target audience can quickly relate to.
 Sales and marketing professionals can easily see that Pipedrive helps them consolidate and manage daily tasks while growing their bottom line.

 Incorporating your brand’s identity into your positioning is just as important as product features or price.

-In a crowded industry, your brand’s look and feel, its tone of voice and its story can set it apart from your competitors.
+In a crowded industry, where branding trends are constantly evolving, your brand’s look and feel, its tone of voice and its story can set it apart from your competitors.

 Defining a brand identity is an important process involving multiple components, like market research and design.
 It usually isn’t solved in one afternoon.

 You can get started by answering questions like:

 Why is your brand different from your competitors?

 What value do you want your target audience to get from your brand?